cyberbotics/webots-doc/reference/lidar.md

 #### Rotating lidar

-A lidar is said as rotating if it's `type` field is set to 'rotating'.
-In that case the node inserted in the `rotatingHead` will rotate along the Y axis at the frequency defined by the field `defaultFrequency` as soon as the lidar is enabled.
+A lidar is said rotating if its `type` field is set to 'rotating'.
+In that case, the node inserted in the `rotatingHead` rotates along the Y axis at the frequency defined in the `defaultFrequency` field.
+This rotation starts as soon as the lidar is enabled.
 The internal depth camera is attached to this node and is therefore also rotating along the Y axis.

 > **note**:
-The internal depth camera is using an horizontal field of view equal to the value of the `fieldOfView` field, but since it is rotating, the resulting field of view is equal to 2 * π.
+The internal depth camera is using a horizontal field of view defined in the `fieldOfView` field, but since it is rotating, the actual field of view is 2 * π.

 ### Lidar Functions